Selecting elements

 2. In the resulting menu, click Select→Similar or Select→Similar on this staff as appropriate

-To select all elements of a given type between two time positions:
+To select all elements of a given type within a range:

 1. Click the first such element